renaudcerrato/Hook/README.md

 ## @Hooked

-In order to be able to hook a methods, you must annotate it as `@Hooked`.
+In order to be able to hook a method, you must annotate it as `@Hooked`.

 By annotating arguments using `@Param` annotations, you'll be later able to easily capture them by name (instead of relying on their declaration order) :